cnsfeir/pubsub-emulator/README.md

 ### Importing Cloud Pub/Sub Configuration

-Synchronize your cloud configuration with the local emulator to ensure that your local environment mirrors the cloud setup but with the corresponding local URLs.
+Synchronize your cloud configuration with the local emulator to ensure that your local environment mirrors the cloud setup with the appropriate local URLs.
 ```bash
 make sync
 ```